wenbinyugroup/ivabs/_sources/ivabs/examples/example_uh60_sopt_stf.rst.txt

 Method
 ~~~~~~

-SOGA (single objective genetic algorithm) provided by Dakota is used.
+Single objective genetic algorithm (SOGA) provided by Dakota is used.
-Method settings are:
+The method is configured in the following way:

 * Maximum number of functional evaluations: 20,000
 * Size of population: 200